xPoke-glitch/Unity-TicTacToe-AI-Minimax/README.md

 ## Run the app

-In order to only play the game, you can download the project and go to: **TIC_TAC_TOE_AI > Builds** and run the application: **TIC_TAC_TOE_AI.exe**.
+In order to only play the game, you can download the project and go to: **TIC_TAC_TOE_AI > Builds** and run the application: **TIC_TAC_TOE_AI.exe**

-Eventually if you opened it with Unity, you can directly test it using the Unity Editor or you can build it yourself.
+Eventually if you opened it with Unity, you can directly test it in the Unity Editor or you can build it yourself.